department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure.md

 <div class="va-introtext">

-Find out if you can get disability compensation or benefits for illnesses or other conditions, like the ones listed below, believed to be caused by exposure to hazardous materials or chemical hazards while serving in the military.
+Learn about chemical hazards or other hazardous materials you may have come in contact with during military service.
+Find out if you can get VA disability compensation for illnesses or other conditions, like the ones listed below, believed to be caused by exposure to hazardous materials or chemical hazards.

 </div>